 Montana is home to over 400 bird species across an astonishing diversity of habitats.

-There are many other fun activities to choose from at Wings Across the Big Sky including a Saturday evening banquet, Montana Audubon’s annual conservation awards, “Nature Adventure Tour” silent auction, “Cakes for Conservation” fundraiser and more.
-For more information call 406.443.3949.
+Wings Across the Big Sky is full of field trips and other fun-filled experiences, including a Saturday evening banquet, Montana Audubon’s annual conservation awards, “Nature Adventure Tour” silent auction, “Cakes for Conservation” fundraiser and more.

 Our 21st annual bird festival is co-sponsored by American Prairie Reserve.
 Click the link to learn more about the reserve and the remarkable region known as Montana’s Glaciated Plains.